 Cons: Large device footprint.
 Can become pricey.

-Price: Each Netgear Orbi node costs around $150.
+Price: Each Netgear Orbi 2-pack costs around $300.
 Look for bundled discounts.

 AmpliFi by Ubiquiti is the most interesting looking best Wi-Fi mesh network solutions on our list.
 Featuring a beautiful base with a smart LCD screen that wants to be seen, Amplifi comes with two mesh points that plug into outlets, providing coverage of up to 10,000 square feet.
 Now includes Ethernet backbone mode.